CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Network-Snapshot-Management.md

 The Node and Services options are mandatory, and cannot be selected or unselected.
     {{</notice>}}
     {{<notice info>}}
-If you remove services, be aware that snapshots taken in the past or future may not be equivalent when performing a network state comparison.
+If you remove services, be aware that snapshots taken in the past or future might not be equivalent when performing a network state comparison.
     {{</notice>}}

     This example removes the OSPF and Route services from the snapshot being created.